 4. What do you want community members and leaders to know about why the work of Voice of Witness is important and how they can help further this work?

-The World As It Could Be sat down with representatives from the San Francisco Interfaith Council (SFIC) to discuss how their work intersects with the principles of the UDHR and human rights education.
+The World As It Could Be sat down with representatives from the San Francisco Interfaith Council (SFIC), Rita Semel and Michael Pappas, to discuss how their work intersects with the principles of the UDHR and human rights education.

 4 Questions for SFIC